Jingtian1989/invoker/README.md

 # invoker

-invoker is a http service library.
+invoker is a tiny webservice library.

 # how to use it